labarlab-emorep/func_model/README.md

 Second, the deconvolved sub-brick labels are extracted with the `--get-subbricks` option.
 A unique file for each sub-brick of interest will be written to the subject's 'func' directory, and a washout file will also be written if `--stat paired` is used.
 When using `mixed` models, the task sub-brick named [mov|sce]Emo for a movie or scenario emotion, respectively, while the block sub-brick is named blk[M|S]Emo.

-Third, the T-test workflow will run with the following steps:
+Third, the T-test workflow is available via `--run-etac`, which will run with the following steps:
-1. Find all deconvolved files
+1. Find all deconvolved files for the specified task, model name
 1. Make/find the template mask
 1. Identify all extracted sub-bricks
 1. For each emotion and task: